Asparagus Pasta

 Recipe Ingredients

-Let’s talk about what you need to round up to make this pasta!
+Let’s talk about what you need to round up to make this asparagus pasta recipe.
 Keep in mind that you can find the exact quantities for each ingredient in the recipe card below.

 • Pasta – I like to use orzo in this recipe, but you could also use another small pasta like penne.